skilld-labs/go-odoo/README.md

 ## Models

 Generated models contains high level functions to interact with models in an easy and golang way.
-It covers the most common usage and contains for each models those functions :
+It covers the most common usage and contains for each model those functions :

 ### Create
 ```go